harley/auditable/README.md

 *  after_create: _[Symbol]_ callback after the new audit is created
 *  after_update: _[Symbol]_ callback after an audit is updated
 *  changed_by: _[Symbol]_  Method to call to set the created_by model.
 Defaults to :user
 *  version: [Boolean or Symbol] If true, the auto incremented version column is used to determine ordering of audits.
 If a Symbol, the callback is used to generate the version id.
-Default is false.
+Default is to use timestamps.

 ## Demo